 EOCA defines hands-on conservation as practical, on the ground conservation work, such as tree planting, removal of invasive species, anti poaching measures, habitat restoration etc.

 How long should my project last?

-We are looking for projects up to 24 months in length.
-Obviously we appreciate that sometimes projects run over, and that is OK, but please plan for no longer than 24 months.
+We are looking for projects up to TWO years in length.
+Obviously we appreciate that sometimes projects run over, and that is OK, but please plan for no longer than three years.
 This can also be as part of a much larger, longer running project.

 Does EOCA fund social/development projects?

 EOCA will consider projects which provide social/development benefits, BUT the primary goal of the project must be to address a conservation issue or concern, with a link to the outdoor enthusiast.